 - ensure that you include the original graded version of the assignment so that I can compare my original comments with your revised version.
 Resubmissions that are not accompanied by the original version will not be regraded.
-I strongly encourage you to make a copy of your original assignment before giving it back to me, so that you can study from it.
+I strongly encourage you to make a copy of your original assignment before giving it back to me, so that you have it to study from.
 Resubmissions get the lowest priority on my grading to-do list, and I won't guarantee getting them back to you before the end of finals week. - ensure that you carefully address the deficiencies of the original.
 I try to put care and time into the comments on your assignments when I hand them back, with the intent that my comments will help you think more carefully about your work.
 Revised versions that come back to me with the original problems un-addressed are likely to receive a less-than-generous review.
-If you have any questions about my comments, by all means come to talk with me about them before making your revisions. - be aware that I grade at least as stringently on revisions as on the originals -- on the revision, I assume that you understand my expectations, so I am less likely to give you the benefit of the doubt when your intent or procedure is not clear from your work. - include with your resubmitted assignment a brief description of what you will do differently for the next test or assignment.
-That is to say, beyond the errors that led to a lower-than-desired score, what can you change about the way you study or the way that you are thinking about this course that may improve your performance the next time around?
-Resubmissions that are not accompanied by a description of how you improve your learning habits will not be regraded. - understand that your final grade for the assignment will be the average of your original and revised grades.
+If you have any questions about my comments, by all means come to talk with me about them before making your revisions. - be aware that I grade at least as stringently on revisions as on the originals -- on the revision, I assume that you understand my expectations, so I am less likely to give you the benefit of the doubt when your intent or procedure is not clear from your work. - understand that your final grade for the assignment will be the average of your original and revised grades.
 With a substantial improvement over the original assignment, this can make a very meaningful difference in your overall grade.

-Finally, it would be naive to think that simply copying down answers off of someone else's paper, or off of the answer key, constitutes learning from your mistakes.
+Finally, it would be naive to think that simply copying down answers off of someone else's paper, or writing down what someone else tells you, constitutes learning from your mistakes.
 While I won't be able to judge whether a correctly revised answer shows that you've really learned the subject matter, you should be able to make that assessment.
 I strongly encourage you to ask yourself that question honestly every time that you hand in revised answers.
 If you are not honest with yourself about this, you could get a rude surprise on the final exam, which is worth more points than all the other tests put together, and on which you only get one opportunity to show me what you truly have learned.